ChihChiu29/brutal_randoom/README.md

 Brutal Randoom (Random-doom) is a packed bundle consists of GZDoom 4.5 and a random map generator Oblige 7.70, with bat scripts that makes it easy to generate new games and to continue play with existing maps.

 ## Usage
+1. Download the zip file [here](https://www.dropbox.com/sh/zp0h4y61b50xle2/AADr-2DtmYVYhfYVYVjx6B2fa?dl=0) (dropbox), unzip it to any location of your choice.

-Use `GenerateNewGame.bat` to create a new game.
+1. Use `GenerateNewGame.bat` to create a new game.
 It generates a new map `game.wad` (in the same directory) as a full game (30 levels).
 If there is already a `game.wad`, it will rename it to `game.old`.
 If `game.old` exists, it will delete it.
 This is because save files are only compatible with the corresponding maps, so if you accidentally clicked on generate new game, this gives you a way to restore the previous map and continue to play with previous saves.

-Use `RunGameWad.bat` to run GZDoom with existing `game.wad`.
+1. Use `RunGameWad.bat` to run GZDoom with existing `game.wad`.
 If it doesn't exist, it will run the original wad (freedoom 2).

 ## Control / Keybindings
 Use the config UI to checkout all the configs, but here are the most important "advanced" controls: